Book 1 of the Shadow Gods Saga that started the incredible epic!

 Alasi, a beggar boy on Elexi, sees his family taken into captivity by local priesthood guards.
 Taking freehold families has become common practice to fuel Anulus’ labor needs.
 He is tracked down, captured and sold to a slave factor.
 Terr ends up buying Alasi as proof of illegal slavery, which he thinks the Envoy will be able to use against Kapel.

 During a survey of Anulus, Terr’s ship is attacked and he is forced to flee.
 The pursuing ships catch up with him over Anar’on, the desert world of the fabled nomad Wanderers.
-His survival blister crashes in the deep desert and he undertakes a trek toward an escarpment in the hope of locating water.
+His survival blister crashes in the deep desert and he undertakes a doomed search for water.
 The Wanderers find him delirious and dying, and bring him to their village.

 Although physically recovered, Terr’s mind is still somewhere in the deep desert.
 Dharaklin, a young Wanderer on leave from the Fleet, enters Terr’s mind in an attempt to return him to sanity.
 An adept of the Discipline, Dhar leaves Terr a latency of a terrible power.

 Terr partially recovers, but remembers nothing of his past.
 An old Wanderer takes it on himself to instruct him in the life of a Saddish-aa Wanderer.
-To regain his memory, Terr is forced to confront the gods of Death, and comes away with more than his memory.
-He returns to Elexi for a final confrontation with Kapel Pen, forcing him to use his power over Death.
+To regain his memory, Terr is forced to confront the gods of Death, and walks away with more than his memory.

 All that really need be said about this novel is this: it’s simply gorgeous.